 6c.
-Assets Held for Sale
+Assets held for sale

-The Council does not have any non-current assets classified as 'assets held for sale'.
+The Council does not have any non-current assets classified as assets held for sale.

 6d.
-Valuation Information
+Valuation information

-Under statute the Council carries out a rolling programme that ensures that all property measured at current value or fair value as appropriate is revalued at least every five years.
-In addition to this requirement, the Council now revalues all its high value assets annually;

-the total value of these assets in 2023 was £21.53million.
+Under statute the Council carries out a rolling programme which ensures that all property measured at current value or fair value as appropriate is revalued at least every five years.
+In addition to this requirement, the Council now revalues all of its high value assets annually; the total value of these assets in 2024 was £22.6million.
 The Council's de minimis policy excludes the requirement to formally revalue assets with a current carry value of below £10,000; however, these assets are still subject to an internal desk top valuation.

 All external valuations were carried out by Capita PLC, the Council's valuing agents.
 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
-The effective date of each revaluation was 31st March 2023.
+The effective date of each revaluation was 31 March 2024.